How an Iowa Attorney Can Prove the Car That Hit You Was Speeding

 The excessive speed of a collision dramatically increases the force and impact on the vehicles and human bodies within.
 Common injuries from speed-related crashes include traumatic brain injuries, spinal cord damage, broken bones, internal organ damage, extensive lacerations, and amputations.
 The risk of fatalities also rises significantly when speeding is involved.

 If you are hit by a speeding driver, you may be able to recover compensation for your injuries by proving the other driver was exceeding the speed limit.
-An experienced Iowa car accident attorney from Monge & Associates can help gather evidence to prove speeding and hold the at-fault driver fully accountable.
+An experienced Des Moines personal injury attorney from Monge & Associates can help gather evidence to prove speeding and hold the at-fault driver fully accountable.

 Investigating the Accident Scene